SiaFoundation/siad/doc/api/index.html.md

 language's corresponding bignum library.
 Currency values are the most common example where this is necessary.

+# Environment Variables
+There are three environment variables supported by siad.
+ - `SIA_API_PASSWORD` is the environment variable that sets a custom API password if the default is not used
+ - `SIA_DATA_DIR` is the environment variable that tells siad where to put the sia data
+ - `SIA_WALLET_PASSWORD` is the environment variable that can be set to enable auto unlocking the wallet

 # Consensus

 The consensus set manages everything related to consensus and keeps the